HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

 ### Putting into Practice

 Unlike traditional research projects with neat methodologies and predetermined outputs (aka the classic academic paper), independent research invites more wandering, more exploring.
-I see a lack of a predetermined output not as an weakness, but rather ensuring the outcome is applicable to what the challenge or what the community needs.
+I see a lack of a predetermined output not as a weakness, but rather ensuring the outcome applies to what the challenge or what the community needs.

-Many of the questions will eventually have outcomes whether that be structure-changing outcomes, like developing new community practices at Mango Tree CIB by asking *“What sustains voluntaristic open technology communities?”* or product-focused outcomes, like building a community playbook at Civic Tech DC by asking *“What does it really mean to build community?”* However, they are not meant - or frankly cannot be - answered defintiely.
+Many of the questions will eventually have outcomes, whether that be structure-changing outcomes, like developing new community practices at Mango Tree CIB by asking *“What sustains voluntaristic open technology communities?”* or product-focused outcomes, like building a community playbook at Civic Tech DC by asking *“What does it really mean to build community?”* However, they are not meant - or frankly cannot be - answered definitely.

 But for now, the work is delightfully exploratory.
 I conduct ethnographic observations when I attend events and also have conversational interviews (or in fancy research terms, semi-structured informal interviews) with people whose experiences and work intersect with my questions.